Columbia Room Is Adding Long Island Iced Tea to Its Tasting Menu. Really.

 “We’re going to take cocktails that are generally thought of as bad or dated and we’re going to transform them into something delicious and refined,” Taylor says.
 “It’s to challenge the perception of these beverages—with a touch of irony.”

 The tasting will start with a play on Zima—the clear, flavored malt beverage that became a hit in the ’90s thanks to its ridiculous commercials.
 Columbia Room’s version incorporates an amped-up lemon-lime soda, which is boosted by a citrusy-petrol riesling, earthy Siembra Valles Tequila, and angelica root.
 The result is a zippy, high-acid beverage served in a bottle, which is presented in a beer bucket.
-The drink will be accompanied by “Thai caviar”—paddlefish roe with a coconut milk gel, Japanese white cucumber, and tomato caviar from Reverie chef Johnny Spero.
+The drink will be accompanied by “Thai caviar”—paddlefish roe with a coconut milk gel, Japanese white cucumber, and tomato caviar from Reverie chef Johnny Spero (who’s also Culinary Director of Columbia Room).

 Next up: a reinvented appletini.
 Columbia Room’s stirred & boozy take has more orchard apple notes than Jolly Rancher flavor.
 Rather than vodka and sour apple green liqueur, the drink uses Calvados apple brandy, juicy Pierre Ferrand 1840 Cognac, clarified Granny Smith apple juice, and a house-made apple vermouth.
 The latter is full of aromatics like chamomile, sweet woodruff, and fenugreek.